-ICRAR’s ICT program has recently evolved into the Data Intensive Astronomy program, focused on developing the data management and processing infrastructure for the SKA.
-The program is divided into three streams –
+ICRAR’s Data Intensive Astronomy program’s main focus is the development of the data management and processing technologies required for the SKA.
+The program is divided into five streams:

 Meet the Data Intensive Astronomy Team

 Data Intensive Astronomy Focuses

 DIA has a strategic partnership with CSIRO to undertake SKA bridging design and development work supported by an initial $2M ad-hoc grant by DIIS.
 The goals include support of the SKA critical design review milestone and to upgrade the JACAL software to be ready to support the early SKA commissioning phase and to perform science data processing tasks as soon as the first antennas are linked up.

 The software will evolve from existing precursors and SKA prototypes which have a very well characterized development risk.
 As in the past the joint ICRAR and CSIRO team will continue to collaborate with AARNET and industrial partners to adapt evolving technologies and pursue further funding and industrial co-design opportunities (e.g. Nyriad).

 A gradual scope shift during the earlier pre-construction phase gave rise to the SRC project described below.
 The two activities are synergistic.
 In tandem and thanks to the capability to deploy JACAL inside and outside the observatory boundaries they will provide the regional science community and the respective support industry with the best possible access to data products for the purpose of post-processing and analysis.